How to Edit Your Shopify robots.txt File (And Hide Your Pages From Google)

 {% endif %}

 8. Click the Save button.
-This will disallow search engines like Google from including your search template page in the SERPs.
+This will disallow search engines like Google from including your search template page in their search engine results pages (SERPs).

 Conclusion